 4. Falling into a tax trap

-Life insurance death benefits are generally tax-free -- except when three different people play the roles of policy owner, the insured and the beneficiary.
-In that case, the death benefit could count as a taxable gift to the beneficiary, says Amy Rose Herrick, a Chartered Financial Consultant and life insurance agent with offices in the U.S. Virgin Islands and Tecumseh, Kan.
+Life insurance death benefits are generally tax-free — except when three different people play the roles of policy owner, the insured, and the beneficiary.
+In that case, the death benefit could count as a taxable gift to the beneficiary, says Amy Rose Herrick, a chartered financial consultant and life insurance agent with offices in the U.S. Virgin Islands and Tecumseh, KS.

-Say, for instance, a wife owns a life insurance policy on her husband's life and names their adult daughter as beneficiary.
+For example, a wife owns a life insurance policy on her husband’s life and names their adult daughter as beneficiary.
 The wife effectively is creating a gift of the policy proceeds to her daughter, Herrick says.
-The person who makes the gift -- the wife -- is the one who would be subject to the tax, if the amount of the gift exceeds federal limits.
+The person who makes the gift — the wife — is the one who would be subject to the tax, if the amount of the gift exceeds federal limits.

-The problem could be avoided in most cases by having the husband own the policy, insuring himself.
-However the situation can get tricky in community-property states.
+You could avoid the problem in most cases by having the husband own the policy, insuring himself.
+However, the situation can get tricky in community-property states.
 Consult a financial adviser to decide the best way to structure the policy.

 5. Assuming your will trumps the policy

-A life insurance policy is a contract.
-Regardless of what your will says, the life insurance money will be paid to the beneficiary listed on the policy.
-That's why it's important to contact your insurer to change your beneficiary if needed.
+It’s important, however, to know that regardless of what your will says, the life insurance money will be paid to the beneficiary listed on the life insurance policy.
+That’s why it’s important to contact your insurer to change your beneficiary, if needed.